 This program provides pre-employment services that empower participants to enter or re-enter the labor market after having been homemakers.

-Customers are women or men who have worked in the home for a minimum of two years caring for home and family but due to separation, divorce, death or disability of spouse or partner, or other loss of financial support such as public assistance, must support themselves and their family.
+A displaced homemaker is defined as a person, either female or male, who worked in the home for a minimum of two years caring for home and family, but because of loss of their dependency of that main source of financial support by someone else (totally dependent on that financial support) due to separation, divorce, desertion, death, disability of spouse or partner, or other loss of financial support such as public assistance, must now support themselves and their family.
 Eligibility is also based on income guidelines.

 Note: These individuals have extreme difficulty obtaining employment adequate to support themselves and their family.